anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 1. The user calls the _deposit()_ function on Palm network’s bridge contract.
-The user must provide the target chain, the resource ID, and the _calldata, which represent a token transfer to be executed on Ethereum_.
+The user must provide the target chain, the resource ID, and the _calldata, which represent a token transfer to be executed on Ethereum_.  \
+ \
+The user is triggering the deposit on the Bridge UI \
+	* fees \
+	* approval from the user to spend DAI or other currency \
+Include bridge video (blog post) \
+ \
+	*
 2. The ERC-721 handler’s _deposit()_ function is called, which verifies the data provided by the user.
 The bridge then locks the token on the ERC-721 contract.
 3. Proposal -  Palm’s bridge contract then emits a _Deposit_ event containing the data that will be executed on Ethereum.
 On ChainBridge, this type of event is called a _proposal_.
 4. Vote - Once a relayer detects the event on Ethereum, it triggers a vote on the proposal.
 The vote happens between relayers on Ethereum’s bridge contract.